In our continuing quest to introduce more people (including children) to the

 More and more people are turning away from symptom treatment and choosing natural ways of achieving and maintaining health.

-Tired of taking drugs and the medical runaround?
+Are you tired of taking drugs and the medical runaround?
 Welcome to the world of chiropractic – discover how natural health can be.

 This Issue’s Table of Contents